robbkidd/robbkidd.github.com/source/_posts/2016-03-07-closer-to-environmental-bliss-with-direnv.markdown

 use chefdk
 ```

-Eventually, I'm going to have to solve the hard-coded Ruby version in the paths
-internal to Chef DK.
-But it's working for now and I can happily switch between
+It's working for now and I can happily switch between Chef DK projects and
-Chef DK projects and projects needing their own Rubies (e.g. Rails sites).
+projects needing their own Rubies (e.g. Rails sites).